briansimiyuj/doctor-appointment-app/README.md

 ### Navbar Component

-  The Navbar component is a reusable component that can be used in any React application.
-It includes a logo, a search bar, and a user profile dropdown.
+Navbar component will a reusable component that will be used in all pages.
+It will have the following features: logo, menu, dropdown menu and profile picture.

-    1. Create Menu Icon to show mobile menu
-    2. Create a mobile menu component and mount it on Navbar component
+  1. Create a logo for the navbar component and mount it on Navbar component.
+It will be a link to the home page.
+  2. Create a menu list for the navbar component.
+It will be a list of links to the different pages of the application.
     a.
-Create cross icon to close mobile menu
+Home
     b.
-Create a list of links for the mobile menu
+About Us
     c.
-Create a logo for the mobile menu and redirect to home page
-    3. Create a profile picture and a dropdown icon
+Doctors (for patients users)
+    d.
+Dashboard (for doctors users)
+    e.
+Contact Us

+  3. Create a dropdown menu for the navbar component.
+It will be a dropdown menu that will show when the user hovers on the profile picture.
+It will have the following options:
+    a.
+My Profile
+    b.
+My Appointments
+    c.
+Settings
+    d.
+Logout

-    4. Create a dropdown menu for the profile picture and mount it on Navbar component
+  4. Create a mobile menu for the navbar component.
+It will be similar to the menu list but will be displayed on mobile devices.

 ### Home Page